 Rachael is also a Kindergarten Teacher with a degree in Education and Psychology.
-She currently tutors Early Childhood Education at Ara Institute of Canterbury in Timaru.
+She has tutored Early Childhood Education at Ara Institute of Canterbury in Timaru.
 She is mother of Seamus and Amy.
 In her previous life she has worked as a Consultant Researcher for the Commonwealth Secretariat in London, as well as a Policy Analyst for the Ministry of Youth Affairs, and Ministry of Health in Wellington, New Zealand.
-Rachael has been married to the very wonderful Peter D for 25 years and together they live in two converted c.1895 churches in South Canterbury.
-She rides a very large Clydesdale/Thoroughbred horse named Jono and gets away in her a 10ft 1967 caravan more often.
+Rachael is married to the very wonderful Peter D and is currently studying a Masters in Educational and Developmental Psychology.

 “Amongst all the chaos that surrounds us, there are small fleeting moments worth noticing.
 A fleeting moment, although ephemeral can be profound and precious.”
 This is the motivation behind her work.